ContextCov: Deriving and Enforcing Executable Constraints from Agent Instruction Files: Abstract

-To bridge this gap, we introduce \toolname{}, a framework that transforms passive Agent Instructions into active, executable guardrails. \toolname{} extracts natural language constraints and synthesizes enforcement checks across three domains: static AST analysis for code patterns, runtime shell shims that intercept prohibited commands, and architectural validators for structural and semantic constraints.
-Evaluations on 723 open-source repositories demonstrate that \toolname{} successfully extracts over 46,000 executable checks with 99.997\% syntax validity, providing a necessary automated compliance layer for safe, agent-driven development.
-Source code and evaluation results are available at \url{https://anonymous.4open.science/r/ContextCov-4510/}.
+To ground autonomous agents in repository constraints, we introduce \toolname{}, a framework that transforms passive natural language instructions into executable guardrails.
+Unlike prompt-only or reflection-only compliance approaches, \toolname{} compiles documented constraints into three complementary checks: static AST queries for code patterns, runtime shell shims that intercept prohibited commands, and architectural validators that enforce structural rules.
+Acting as an automated, continuous reviewer, \toolname{} intercepts agent actions and returns immediate, reproducible violation traces, enabling self-correction before non-compliant changes are finalized.